 - Grow asparagus in loose, aged-manure- or aged-compost-enriched soil.

 - After shoots emerge in spring and begin to grow, gradually fill in the remainder of the trench with soil, but never fully cover the growing tips.

 - Fertilize with fish emulsion or a soluble complete fertilizer at half strength.

 - Add aged compost to planting beds in advance of planting.

 - Asparagus prefers a soil pH range of 6.5 to 7.0.

 - Grow asparagus in full sun for best yield.

 - Plant asparagus in a dedicated bed; plants will live up to 15 years.

-Interplanting: Plant in a dedicated bed; asparagus plants can live and be production for up to 15 to 20 years.
+Interplanting: Plant in a dedicated bed; asparagus plants can live and be productive for up to 15 to 20 years.

 - From seed: start seed indoors 8 to 6 weeks before the last frost in spring; plants can be transplanted to the garden when they are well established, 2 or 3 weeks after the last frost in spring.